annajenul/UBayFS/README.md

 UBayFS <img src="/inst/shinyApp/UBayFSInteractive/www/logo.png" align ="right" width=200 >
 ======

-The UBayFS package implements the framework proposed in the article [A User-Guided Bayesian Framework for Ensemble Feature Selection in Life Science Applications (UBayFS)](https://link.springer.com/article/10.1007/s10994-022-06221-9), together with an interactive Shiny dashbord, which makes UBayFS applicable to R-users with different levels of expertise.
+The UBayFS package implements the framework proposed in the article [Jenul et al. (2022)](https://link.springer.com/article/10.1007/s10994-022-06221-9), together with an interactive Shiny dashbord, which makes UBayFS applicable to R-users with different levels of expertise.
 UBayFS is an ensemble feature selection technique, embedded in a Bayesian statistical framework.
 The method combines data and user knowledge, where the first is extracted via data-driven ensemble feature selection.
 The user can control the feature selection by assigning prior weights to features and penalizing specific feature combinations.
 In particular, the user can define a maximal number of selected features and must-link constraints (features must be selected together) or cannot-link constraints (features must not be selected together).
 Using relaxed constraints, a parameter $\rho$ regulates the penalty shape.
 Hence, violation of constraints can be valid but leads to a lower target value of the feature set that is derived from the violated constraints.
 UBayFS can be used for common feature selection and also for block feature selection.

 Example
 -------